 How can someone book a road trip with the Magic Bus?

-Can everyone take part and how do you choose the people?
+Can everyone take part, or how do you choose who gets to join you?

-Sure we are open to anyone.
-Saying that though we only have limited seats and we get more messages than we have spots.
-So firstly we try make the bus 50% girls 50% guys, then do our best to fill it with lots of different nationalities.
-From doing the bus so long I can also kind of tell from the messages of the people who will really get involved and be an asset and get along with everyone.
-Which is important when you spend a month 24/7 with each other as you can imagine haha.
+We are open to anyone.
+Saying that though, we only have limited seats and we get more messages than we have spots.
+So firstly we try to make the bus 50% girls, 50% guys, and then we do our best to fill it with lots of different nationalities.
+From doing the bus for so long, I can also kind of tell from the people’s messages who will really get involved and be an asset and get along with everyone.
+Which is important when you spend a month with each other 24/7, as you can imagine!

 Haha 50% girls – 50 % boys!
 Sounds like the start of many romantic stories.
 Are there many people that came together in the Magic Bus?

 Haha yeah.
 Lots of relationships… A bunch are still together today.
-There’s even lots of little magic bus families from people who were strangers when they jumped on and when they left the bus they all got a house together in Melbourne or other cities.
+There are even lots of little Magic Bus families from people who were strangers when they jumped on and when they left the bus they all got a house together in Melbourne or other cities.

-Yeah unfortunately it’s quite expensive for us.
-The bus and trailer with all the cool stuff inside constantly needs repairs and replacements plus all the bureaucratic government licenses and fees.
+Yeah, unfortunately, it’s quite expensive for us.
+The bus and trailer with all the cool stuff inside constantly needs repairs and replacements, plus there’s all the bureaucratic government licenses and fees.
 Repayments to the bank for the loan.
 Let alone fuel and being able to eat.
 We have to charge something.
 Right now its $250 AUD per 1.000 kms travelled on the bus.
 It doesn’t matter if it only takes us 2 weeks or a month.

 What is included in the price?

-So with that it pays for all fuel, cooking gas, cooking and other equipment, cost of the bus/trailer, insurance and any other expenses that come up with the bus like tyre/mechanical repairs, registration ect.
-All you really need is yourself and your tent which we can sort out once you jump on.
-You could just share it with someone or buy a cheap one from Kmart for 20 AUD.
-We all cook together and so it works out cheap for that as well.
-Other then that you will only need a bit of money for National Park fees but that’s not too expensive (like 5 AUD entry) then just money for alcohol!
-We free camp almost everywhere so the costs of living are pretty low…
+That price pays for all fuel, cooking gas, cooking and other equipment, cost of the bus/trailer, insurance and any other expenses that come up with the bus like tyre/mechanical repairs, registration etc. All you really need is yourself and your tent, which we can sort out once you jump on.
+You could just share with someone or buy a cheap one from Kmart for 20 AUD.
+We all cook together, so food works out cheap as well (only about $3 each a day).
+Other than that you will just need a bit of money for National Park fees and for alcohol!
+We free camp almost everywhere so the costs of living are pretty low.

 Do you change the itineraries or is it always the same route?

-The places we go and stop do change every time.
-We run the bus on a mini democracy so we all vote where we go and how long we stay and such like that.
-Generally in Australia most people kind of want similar things so there are not too many disagreements.
+The places we go and stop change every time.
+We run the bus on a mini democracy system, so we all vote on where we go and how long we stay etc. Generally in Australia, most people tend to want to see similar things so there are not too many disagreements.

-My favorite trip by far is up the West coast.
+My favourite trip by far is up the West coast.
 It’s just so isolated and beautiful.
-You can go swimming with dolphins, snorkeling with whalesharks and manta rays, see a bunch of sharks and turtles, sandboarding, fishing etc. And in my opinion some of the most beautiful national parks like Karajini.
+You can go swimming with dolphins, snorkelling with whale sharks and manta rays, see a bunch of sharks and turtles, go sand boarding, fishing etc. And in my opinion it has some of the most beautiful national parks, like Karijini National Park.

-Did you ever got in serious trouble on one of your road trips with the Magic Bus?
+Have you ever gotten in serious trouble on one of your road trips with the Magic Bus?

-Haha I don’t know about serious.
+Haha, I don’t know about serious.
 But yeah sure.
-We have been 300 kms from the nearest town with limited water and had the radiator explode and been stranded for a few days while we had to hitchhike into town and get supplies and parts to repair the bus.
-But honestly I feel that’s all part of the trip.
-Sometimes things go wrong but you just solve the problems and move on.
+We have been 300 km from the nearest town with limited water and had the radiator explode and been stranded for a few days while hitchhiked into town to get supplies and parts to repair the bus.
+But honestly, I feel that’s all part of the trip.
+Sometimes things go wrong, but you just solve the problems and move on.
 A bit like all parts of life really.
-Later on you laugh about these things.
+Later on, you can laugh about these things!

-Wise words 🙂 What was your best Magic Bus moment?
+Wise words!
+What has been your best Magic Bus moment?

-I know it’s going to sound super cliché.
-But I’ve been doing this for 3 years now.
-There is just too many to choose from.
-Honestly the whole rides have just been a blast for me!
+I know it’s going to sound super cliché, but I’ve been doing this for years now.
+There are just too many to choose from.
+Honestly, the whole rides have just been a blast for me!